ExtraHop/code-examples/README.md

 For more information, see [Extract the device list through the REST API](https://docs.extrahop.com/current/rest-extract-devices/).

+### extract-files

+This Python script extracts files from packets that match a specified query.

+For more information, see [Extract files from packets through the REST API](https://docs.extrahop.com/9.7/rest-extract-files/)

 ### extract-metrics

 This Python script extracts the total count of HTTP responses a server with an ID of 1298 sent over five minute time intervals and then writes the values to a csv file.